Access History¶

 field is an empty array and does not provide any information on the policy prior to the DROP operation.

-Track Tag References on a Column¶
+Track tag references on a column¶

-Query the OBJECT_MODIFIED_BY_DDL column to monitor how a tag is set on a column.
+column to monitor how a tag is set on a column.

 As the table administrator, set a tag on a column, unset the tag, and update the tag with a different string value: